Illustration of a grey elephant being kicked in the hind quarters by a donkey with black text above and below on a light yellow background.

 Green Duck Chicago

-This lithographic button was used to promote the Democratic Party during the 1932 presidential campaign which took place during the Great Depression.
+This button was promoting the Democratic Party during the 1932 presidential campaign which took place during the Great Depression.
 President Herbert Hoover was repeatedly blamed for the Depression and the worsening economy.
 The Democrats and presidential candidate, Franklin Delano Roosevelt, attacked the economic policies of Republican President Hoover with slogans like ‘Kick out Depression with a Democratic Vote’ and ‘Sweeping Out Depression’.
 The Republican Party responded with a similar button of an elephant kicking a donkey which read ‘Bring Back Prosperity with a Republican Vote’.
 Roosevelt’s main strategy, while traveling around the country campaigning, was to focus on Hoover's inadequacies while promising better days ahead.
 Roosevelt won the election by a landslide.
 He won 57% of the popular vote and forty-two of the forty-eight states.